 Three countries will share the future hydro output, as mapped above.
 After decades of studies and planning, parties signed an accord this week for a consortium to build 147 MW at Ruzizi III.
 This is another 25% of the river’s potential.
-The timing is not clear, but would take five years or more.
-In the meantime, other hydro power projects added 28 MW in Rwanda.
-50 MW more hydro power should follow at Rusumo Falls on the Tanzanian border.
+The timing is not clear but would take five years or more.
+In the meantime, other hydropower projects added 28 MW in Rwanda.
+50 MW more hydropower should follow at Rusumo Falls on the Tanzanian border.

 Biogas: part of the clean energy spectrum

 What do we know about this added potential from gas energy in the depths of the lake?
 Lake Kivu is likely the second largest anaerobic bio-digester and store of methane gas on the planet.
 The biggest remains the oceans although they defy being dealt with as a single system like Kivu.
-Oceans store biogas and natural gas seeps as permafrost stores and solid methane hydrates.
+Oceans store biogas and natural gas seeps in permafrost, and as solid methane hydrates.
 They are to date untouched, with methane hydrates difficult to recover.
 But we will concentrate on the permafrost seeps that contain 10,000 to 15,000 gigatons of carbon, increasingly at risk of more rapid emissions.
 To harvest them, we need to modify and build the next generation of our gas extraction technology to produce.
 We can test it with the core design element of our Kivu extraction equipment after more R&D on the resource locations.

 However, Lake Kivu is unique in sealing and storing gas in solution, in deep water.
 From 250-500 m depths, the gas-in-water solution is rich enough to produce pipeline-quality natural gas.
 It takes the right extraction and enrichment technology, which is at the core of our business.
 It can produce enough biogas to supply the region’s power.
-In fact it can make 600-800 MW of carbon-negative power for 50 years or longer.
+In fact, it can make 600-800 MW of carbon-negative power for 50 years or longer.
 Currently used technologies can do just 15% of that output.

 However, this biomethane or biogas from the lake can provide an alternative energy delivery to a needy region.
 Natural gas by pipeline can replace firewood and charcoal, at an even cheaper price.
 It can thus become the region’s primary domestic and industrial fuel.
 But this switch to supplying pipeline gas needs infrastructure that does not yet exist.
 We have a plan for that.